U.K. Investigators Raid Cambridge Analytica Offices In London

 The company is already under investigation by the Electoral Commission over what role, if any, it played in the EU referendum campaign."

-A spokesman for Leave.EU, Aaron Banks, denied the claim saying that his group did not receive any data or work from Cambridge Analytica.
+A spokesman for Leave.EU, Aaron Banks, denied the claim, saying that his group did not receive any data or work from Cambridge Analytica.